moukhtar22/doWM/README.md

 - focus-window-left (focus the window to the left in tiling mode)
 - focus-window-right (focus the window to the right in tiling mode)
 - reload-config (reload doWM.yml)
+- increase-gap (increase gap between windows in tiling temporarily - reset next session)
+- decrease-gap (decrease gap between windows in tiling, also temporary)
+- detach-tiling (sepearate a workspace from global tiling - e.g that workspace could be floating with rest tiling - it is also toggling, so if detached it will re-attach)
+- next-layout (switch to the next layout for the current window number)

 each keybind also has a key and a shift option, key is the character of the key (can also be things like "F1") and shift is a bool for if shift should be pressed or not to register.